kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 Being led by leaders who are accessible, supportive and show interest in employees' personal success.

 ### ABSENT OR DISCONNECTED LEADERS
 > Leaders are perceived as either absent or disconnected.
-"Delegate and disappear" is their usual leadership style.
-They are either hard to reach, not available or unapproachable.
+"Delegate and disappear" is the default leadership style.
+They are either hard to reach, not available, or unapproachable.
 Some might be living in their own world and their help is useless as they have no understanding of what the real needs of their workforce are.

 __Exemplary statements reported by employees:__